jrobinson01/ta-dom/README.md

 ## Ta-Dom! ##
-A tiny, simple, functional helper library for generating DOM elements.
+A tiny, functional helper library for generating DOM elements.
 Inspired in part by the jade templating engine for node.

 ### Usage ###